Audris-A/gameInLinux/README.md

 # Maze game
-  - Initial authors: Audris Arzovs (server) un Viktors Vradijs (client) (from third course in bachelor studies)
+  - Initial authors: Audris Arzovs (server) un Viktors Vradijs (client) (from third course in bachelor studies):
-    - Game had lobby and the start of the map sending to clients, that didn't work correctly
+    - Game had lobby and the start of the map sending to clients, that didn't work correctly;
-    - Viktors wrote quite a lot client side pseudo-code/code for next tasks that was really helpful for the reborn version
+    - Viktors wrote quite a lot client side pseudo-code/code for next tasks that was really helpful for the reborn version;
+    - see master branch.
   - Server launch format: {server} {port path to map} (./server 4098 map.txt);
   - Client launch format: {client} {server_ip} {port} (./client 192.168.88.14 4098).